LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ![](img/email-connect-2.png)

+Click Add Email at the upper right of your screen.

 #### Option 2 Email Connect Setup via LiveEngage Applications

 Login to LiveEngage and click LiveEngage Applications menu at the bottom left of your screen.